Service Area: Archaeology Department

 - Ability to work remotely, outside of the Lower Mainland.

-- Physically demanding work environment involving tasks such as bending, raking, shoveling, lifting, screening, and troweling.
+- Physically demanding work environment involving tasks such as hiking, bending, raking, shoveling, lifting, screening, and troweling.

 - Work on small projects or portion of larger projects.

-- Fast-paced shared-office working conditions when allowable (working from home during COVID-19 pandemic).
+- Fast-paced shared-office working conditions (working from home during COVID-19 Pandemic).

 QUALIFICATIONS AND SKILLS:

-- Minimum of a bachelor’s degree with a major in Archaeology, or Anthropology with a specialty in Archaeology, a master’s degree preferred.
+- Minimum of a bachelor’s degree with a major in Archaeology or Anthropology with a specialty in Archaeology; a master’s degree or equivalent experience preferred.

-- Completion of a post-secondary archaeology field school, with experience as a field school teaching assistantship preferred.
+- Completion of a post-secondary archaeology field school preferred, with experience as a field school teaching assistantship considered an asset.